Jefferson Union High School District: Former Schools

 The now closed Serramonte High School was open from 1970 to 1981, returning in a limited form for the two academic years of 1993–1995.
 At the time, it was proposed to relocate Oceana to the Serramonte campus to save money to restore a state-mandated $750,000 reserve fund for the district.
 The former campus, now renamed Serramonte Del Rey, serves as the district office.

 Teacher housing

-In 2018 district voters passed a bond that allowed the district to build housing for teaching staff.
-Circa 2020 construction began.
+In 2018, district voters passed a bond that allowed the district to build housing for teaching staff.
+Around 2020, construction began.
 The facility has 122 apartments.

 Enrollment

 According to the California Department of Education, the total enrollment for Jefferson Union High School District is 4,862 in the 2016–17 academic year.